Avaldsnes – The First Royal Throne of Norway

 The rich heritage of Avaldsnes is a bountiful treasure house of ideas for historical events at Avaldsnes.
 Groups can book Viking suppers, enjoy historical re-enactments or listen to intimate concerts in St Olav’s Church.

-Avaldsnes is the site of one of the largest Norwegian archeological digs ever.
-The aim is to explore the role of the Royal Estate in Norway’s early history.
-The excavations have yielded many exciting finds from different eras.
+Avaldsnes was the site of one of the largest Norwegian archeological digs ever.
 The most sensational find is the ruins of a royal hall in stone from the Middle Ages.
-The restored medieval ruin, together with Olavskirken, will be a central element in the medieval park that will be established on the church plateau at Avaldsnes.
+Guided tours in the restored medieval ruin is offered.